mverleger/Unlock/README.md

 # References
-This tool is built on the following tools:
+UNLOCK is built on the following tools:
 - https://github.com/IMSGlobal/LTI-Tool-Provider-Library-PHP
   - Updated to replace the "mysql" data connector with the "mysqli" data connector.
 - https://github.com/cesbrandt/canvas-php-curl